Glowstik-YT/projglow/README.md

 Make sure to hook up your own bot token to test out the bot...

-Once this is done and you have added changes you think can benifit the bot, go ahead and run
+Once this is done and you have added changes you think can benefit the bot, go ahead and run
 ```
 git add .
 ```